An Extraordinary Time: The End of the Postwar Boom and the Return of the Ordinary Economy

 On April 26, 1956, a crane lifted fifty-eight aluminum truck bodies aboard a refitted oil tanker in Newark, New Jersey.
 Five days later, the Ideal-X sailed into Houston, where fifty-eight trucks waited to haul the metal boxes to their destinations.
 This was the beginning of a revolution that made the boom in global trade possible.
 Before the container revolution, the high cost of moving goods was a major impediment to international trade.
 The container changed that, driving down transportation costs and in the process reshaping economic geography.
 The Box tells the dramatic story of the container’s creation, the decade of struggle before it was widely adopted, and the seismic shifts it helped bring about — shifts with far-reaching consequences for workers, communities, and the international economy.

 The Box was shortlisted for the Financial Times/Goldman Sachs Business Book of the Year award, and was honored with a number of other awards and prizes.
 It was selected as one of the best business books of 2006 by Business Week, the Financial Times, and the Globe and Mail, and was cited as one of the best business books ever in the New York Times.
 Bill Gates named it the best book he read in 2013.
 It has been translated into several languages.
+A second edition, bringing the story of The Box up to date, was published in 2016.

 The credit crunch and ensuing financial crisis brought home to everyone the enormous influence that financial markets exercise and highlighted the pace of innovation in finance.
-The Economist Guide to Financial Markets, now in its sixth edition, is designed to help non-specialist readers understand why financial markets exist and how they work.
+The Economist Guide to Financial Markets, now in its seventh edition, is designed to help non-specialist readers understand why financial markets exist and how they work.
 Written in non-technical language, this is a useful guide for anyone wishing to understand currency trading, stock and bond markets, securitization, and futures and options markets.